 Students may not sign for their keys nor move in any earlier than the date for which they have been approved for.

 * Please make sure that you have paid all Fall charges on your account.
 Otherwise, the Bursar office will place a hold on your account and you will not be permitted to move into the residence halls on your approved early check-in date (or register for the semester, attend classes, etc).

-To check in, you will need to come to the Residential Life & Housing office (110 Sulzberger) (before going to your residence hall) between 9am-5pm* on the day that you have been approved to move in (the Res Life office is closed after 5pm).
+To check in, you will need to come to the Residential Life & Housing office (110 Sulzberger) (before going to your residence hall) between 9am-5pm* (see below for exceptions) on the day that you have been approved to move in (the Res Life office is closed after 5pm).
 You will need to bring your Barnard / Columbia ID card with you (so we can affix an Early Check-In sticker).
 Please note that only you may check yourself in (friends or family may not sign for your keys).
 Be sure to keep your Student ID and key(s) with you at all times.